 The uncertainty that many educators have about discussing race is nothing new.
 However, when contentious race-related events occur, many classroom teachers respond with ambiguity, avoidance, and outright fear.
 This has to cease.
 Teachers need to be bold, courageous, and willing to engage students honestly about race, no matter their age.

 There are differences along racial lines for teachers and their willingness to discuss race.
 Many white teachers do not see race as important, adopt colorblind approaches, and are unable or unwilling to engage race-related topics and discussions.
 White teachers must develop the capability to engage with race-related issues in the classroom.
 For teachers of color, there may be more of an inclination to have race-related discussions, because of firsthand accounts of racism or discrimination.
-To be clear, though, even some teachers of color are uncomfortable in discussing race.
-Thus, the goal must be for all teachers to develop the competencies to engage their students in race related discussions.
+To be clear, though, even some teachers of color are uncomfortable discussing race.
+Thus, the goal must be for all teachers to develop the competencies to engage their students in race-related discussions.

 To be fair, such dialogues are rarely easy.
 In my work with educators, I have heard countless numbers of teachers (mostly white) claim that they feel woefully ill-equipped to discuss issues related to race, even though they work in majority nonwhite schools.
 For many white teachers, this is in part because these discussions fly in the face of timeless mantras and core values that are ingrained in American schools.
 Meritocracy, fairness, equality, justice, and egalitarianism are all core concepts that educators teach and preach both implicitly and explicitly to students of all ages.
 However, when race enters the conversation, issues around meritocracy are called into question because of the salience of white privilege and the disadvantages faced by communities of color.
 We also face a justice system that in the eyes of many does not seem to administer equitable outcomes to people of color.

-Enter into this equation the horrific events in Charlottesville, where in the year 2017, white supremacists and neo-Nazis—branded with swastikas, carrying torches reminiscent of the Ku Klux Klan, and chanting Nazi slogans—were a symbol of white anger and resentment.
-This upsets the proverbial American apple cart.
 If concepts such as fairness, merit, hard work, and equality are staples in our discussions with students, then the realities of hate, racism, anti-Semitism, violence, and fear also must be part of our discussions informally and formally within school curricula.

 - Be informed with honest, age-appropriate answers.

-First and foremost, teachers must equip themselves with sound knowledge on the history of slavery, racism, xenophobia, and the constant quest for equality that many nonwhite groups in this country faced historically and still struggle for today.
+First and foremost, teachers must equip themselves with sound knowledge on the history of slavery, racism, and xenophobia, as well as the constant quest for equality that many nonwhite groups in this country faced historically and still struggle for today.
 These topics can be adjusted and modified for age appropriateness, but students need to be given honest accounts about some of the ugly histories of this country and learn about how the United States has not always lived up to its lofty ideals.
 We are a work in progress.

 - Be prepared to guide difficult discussions.